-- As discussed in Section 3.2, the Application Site has remained largely stagnant over the past three decades due to the complicated land issues.
+- 5.3.1.1 As discussed in Section 3.2, the Application Site has remained largely stagnant over the past three decades due to the complicated land issues.
 Currently, majority part of the Application Site at the south is largely unused land with scattered temporary structures, whereas the northeastern part is occupied by the Kau Wa Keng Old Village with substandard living environment and minimal infrastructural provision.
-The prolonged wastage of land resources with a sizeable area of over 4 ha in an urban location of Kwai Chung and Mei Foo Areas is undesirable, especially when considering the imminent housing demand and land shortage in Hong Kong. - 5.3.1.2 The Proposed Scheme proposes a minor relaxation of PR and BH for better land utilisation.
-For early phase development (Phases 1A and 1B), which is anticipated to be completed in 2032, the flat supply will increase from 2,947 flats in the Approved Scheme to 3,457 flats (+17.31%) (i.e. about 26% of the Government's annual private housing supply target9) in the Proposed Scheme.
-This will fully unleash development potential of the Application Site in the convenient urban centre location in the short-to-medium term, relieving the pressing needs for private housing units without mobilising public resources. - 5.3.1.3 Early realisation of the Proposed Scheme will facilitate transformation of the entire Kau Wa Keng area especially the Old Village in the long term to fully unlock its long-wasted development potential for the benefits of the community.
-Together with the remaining phases development, the Proposed Scheme will ultimately delivery about 7,052 private (increased 18.06% as compared to the Approved Scheme) housing units (i.e. about 53% of the Government's annual private housing supply target) in meeting the acute housing demand of Hong Kong.
+The prolonged wastage of land resources with a sizeable area of over 4 ha in an urban location of Kwai Chung and Mei Foo Areas is undesirable, especially when considering the imminent housing demand and land shortage in Hong Kong. - The Proposed Scheme proposes a minor relaxation of PR and BH for better land utilisation.
+5.3.1.2 For early phase development (Phases 1A and 1B), which is anticipated to be completed in 2032, the flat supply will increase from 2,947 flats in the Approved Scheme to 3,457 flats (+17.31%) (i.e. about 26% of the Government's annual private housing supply target) in the Proposed Scheme.
+This will fully unleash development potential of the Application Site in the convenient urban centre location in the short-to-medium term, relieving the pressing needs for private housing units without mobilising public resources.

-Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung
+131) for Proposed Comprehensive Development including Flats, Retail and Community Facilities and Minor Relaxation of Plot Ratio and Building Height Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung Supporting Planning Statement

 Application for Permission Under Section 16 of the Town Planning Ordinance (Cap.
-131) for Proposed Comprehensive Development including Flats, Retail and Community Facilities and Minor Relaxation of Plot Ratio and Building Height